petrus-mikkola/petrus-mikkola.github.io/_pages/cv.md

 <h2>Contact</h2>

-* Kajokuja 8 A 1, Finland
+* Kajokuja 8 A 1, Lohja, Finland
 * petrus.mikkola@gmail.com
 * +358400329055
 * https://petrus-mikkola.github.io

 <h2>Education</h2>

-* Doctor of Science (Machine Learning), Aalto University, Machine Learning, 2019 – 2023 (expected)
+* Doctor of Science (Machine Learning), Aalto University, Machine Learning, 2019 – 2024 (expected, defense on March 28, 2024)
 * Master of Science (Mathematics/Stochastics), University of Helsinki, 2016 – 2020, GPA: 4.8/5
 * Master of Social Sciences (Economics), University of Helsinki, 2015 – 2018, GPA: 4.7/5
 * Bachelor of Social Sciences (Economics), University of Helsinki, 2013 – 2015, GPA: 4.9/5

 <h2>Research</h2>

-My research has been centered around Bayesian methods for human-in-the-loop machine learning and multi-information source optimization.
-The main areas of focus include Bayesian optimization, elicitation (such as knowledge elicitation, prior elicitation, and preference learning), and human-AI teaming.<br>
+My research centers around probabilistic machine learning, with a particular emphasis on multi-information source and human-in-the-loop settings.
+The main areas of focus include normalazing flows, Bayesian optimization, elicitation (knowledge elicitation, prior elicitation, preference learning), and human-AI teaming.<br>

 <h2>Related work experience</h2>

+* Researcher at the University of Helsinki (9/2023 – present).
+I am a (postdoctoral) researcher at the University of Helsinki, working with Assoc.
+Prof. <a href="https://www.cs.helsinki.fi/u/aklami/">Arto Klami</a> and Asst.
+Prof. <a href="https://lacerbi.github.io">Luigi Acerbi</a>.
+Our work focuses on normalizing flows.
-* Doctoral candidate at Aalto University (5/2019 – Present).
-I am a doctoral candidate under the supervision of Prof. Samuel Kaski in Probabilistic Machine Learning group at Aalto University.
-My thesis, “Humans as information sources in Bayesian optimization,” is scheduled for preliminary examination on August 15, 2023.
+* Doctoral candidate at Aalto University (5/2019 – 6/2023).
+I was a doctoral candidate under the supervision of Prof. <a href="https://people.aalto.fi/samuel.kaski">Samuel Kaski</a> in Probabilistic Machine Learning group at Aalto University.
+My thesis, "Humans as information sources in Bayesian optimization", was submitted to preliminary examination on August 15, 2023.
 * Research Intern at the Finnish Centre of Excellence (6/2018 – 8/2018).
-I studied under the supervision of Prof. Konstantin Izyurov a question concerning a branch of mathematics known as discrete complex analysis.
+I studied under the supervision of Prof. <a href="https://wiki.helsinki.fi/display/mathphys/Izyurov">Konstantin Izyurov</a> a question concerning a branch of mathematics known as discrete complex analysis.
 The research was successful in the sense that we found a closed form for a multivalued complex function we were looking for.
 * Intern at Statistics Finland (5/2017 – 8/2017)
 * Intern at VATT, Institute for Economic Research (5/2016 – 8/2016)
 * Teaching assistant at The University of Helsinki (falls 2015, 2016 and 2017)